premium-plus-io/jobs/_posts/2021-04-13-cx-consultant.md

 tagline: Premium Plus is looking for an extra Zendesk CX Consultant to join our team.
 ---

+We are looking for an extra Zendesk CX Consultant to join our team.

 Premium Plus helps the sales and support teams from your favourite brands make a real difference using Zendesk.
 By pushing the tool's boundaries and providing the right processes and insights, we enable our clients to deliver that top-notch service and unified experience their customers have come to expect.
 Anytime, anywhere.
 If you can see the massive opportunity here, then help us deliver on that promise.